The proximal alternating direction method of multipliers in the nonconvex setting: convergence analysis and rates: A proximal ADMM algorithm and a proximal linearized ADMM algorithm in the nonconvex setting

 Both considered scenarios lead to the conclusion that the sequence $\left\lbrace \left( x^{k} , z^{k} , y^{k} \right) \right\rbrace _{k \geq 0}$ is bounded. \end{proof}

-We state now the first convergence result of this paper. \begin{thm} Let Assumption \ref{ass} be satisfied and $\left\lbrace \left( x^{k} , z^{k} , y^{k} \right) \right\rbrace _{k \geq 0}$ be a sequence generated by Algorithm \ref{algo:al.1} or Algorithm \ref{algo:al.2}, which is assumed to be bounded.
-The following statements are true: \begin{enumerate} \item[(i)] For every $k \geq 1$ it holds
+We state now the first convergence result of this paper. \begin{thm} Suppose that Assumption \ref{ass} holds true and let $\left\lbrace \left( x^{k} , z^{k} , y^{k} \right) \right\rbrace _{k \geq 0}$ be a sequence generated by Algorithm \ref{algo:al.1} or Algorithm \ref{algo:al.2}, which is assumed to be bounded.
+The following statements are true: \begin{enumerate} \item[(i)] for every $k \geq 1$ it holds